 Elephant populations in the Ngorongoro Conservation Area (NCA) have fluctuated over the years during poaching outbreaks.
 While conservation efforts have been successful, new threats are creating tensions in the villages that surround protected lands.
 Now, in addition to poaching, elephant habitat is threatened by human settlements and farming activities, competition for grazing and water resources, and growing demands for tourist infrastructure.

 To ensure a sustainable future for the NCA, it is vital to promote coexistence between people and elephants.
-Our team is on the ground working within local communities in partnership with the Ngorongoro Conservation Area Authority (NCAA).
+Our team is on the ground working within local communities in partnership with traditional leaders, district officials, and the Ngorongoro Conservation Area Authority (NCAA).